 In addition to financial assets available to meet general expenditures over the next 12 months, the Organization operates with a balanced budget and anticipates collecting sufficient revenue to cover general expenditures not covered by donor-restricted resources.
-Refer to the statement of cash flows which identifies the sources and uses of the Organization's cash and shows positive cash generated by operations for fiscal years 2022 and 2021.
+Refer to the statement of cash flows which identifies the sources and uses of the Organization's cash and shows positive cash generated by operations for years ending 2023 and 2022.